hcorrada/networks-across-scales/jekyll-site/syllabus.md

 	*    Lecture prep work (15%): to be done before class, includes programming exercises and short written assignments.
 Graded as pass/fail.
-	*	 Written homework (15%): Some will be take-home, some will be done in class.
+	*	 Written homework (15%): some will be take-home, some will be done in class.
 	*	 Programming Projects (25%)
 	*	 Midterms (2) (20%)